-Do be careful though - if you apply it as soon as the burn happens, you might end up frying your skin - the treatment for minor burns of any description is cold water first to cool the skin, then when it's cooler, apply the oil to aid healing.
+Do be careful though - the treatment for minor burns of any description is cold water first to cool the skin, then when it's cooler, apply the oil to aid healing.

 If you have a serious burn, then you need to seek medical attention.